Today I wanted to cover some real estate investing 101 material that I think a lot of people need a refresher on.

-Let’s face it – in order for a property to be an actual “investment”, it needs to generate a profit.
+Let's face it—for a property to be an actual “investment,” it needs to generate a profit.

-In other words, after all of your expenses are paid – how much money will you actually be able to KEEP at the end of each month?
-Many new investors quickly discover that it’s harder than it looks to pull this off.
+In other words, after all of your expenses are paid, how much money can you actually KEEP at the end of each month?
+Many new investors quickly discover that it's harder than it looks to pull this off.

-There is an endless number of things that can (and will) eat away at your revenue and become obstacles to you making (and keeping) your money.
-If you want to avoid the trap of owning a property that costs more than it makes – be sure to do thorough due diligence before you buy it and leave no stone unturned in the process.
-It may be tedious work that requires great patience, but when you lay the groundwork properly, you’ll thank yourself for a lifetime – believe me!
+An endless number of things can (and will) eat away at your revenue and become obstacles to you making (and keeping) your money.
+If you want to avoid the trap of owning a property that costs more than it makes, be sure to do thorough due diligence before you buy it and leave no stone unturned in the process.
+Believe me; it may be tedious work that requires great patience, but when you lay the groundwork properly, you'll thank yourself for a lifetime!

 6. Be Fearful When Others Are Greedy and Greedy When Others Are Fearful.

-Real estate investing is one of those games where it’s surprisingly easy to get caught up in the “herd mentality” of your market.
+Real estate investing is one of those games where it's surprisingly easy to get caught up in your market's “herd mentality.”

 When I first got into real estate investing, the entire U.S. market was headed into one of the worst recessions in history.
-My first 4 years of investing were in a world where real estate was the cheap, easy to get, and it was always a buyer’s market.
+My first four years of investing were in a world where real estate was cheap, easy to get, and it was always a buyer's market.

 So far, the nationwide real estate market has turned around dramatically.
 There is virtually NO excess inventory of real estate on the market, most properties are selling in a matter of days (not years), and people have a wildly different view of real estate than they did just 24 months ago.